ttsJavaScriptAppDevelopmentSummer16/classNotes/Lesson 05 - Functions - Part 3.md

 });
 ```

-### This with async functions
+### `this` with async functions
-The above example is pretty straight forward, but can get tricky when functions are passed around in asynchronous functions.
+The above example is pretty straight forward, but can get tricky when callback functions are passed around in asynchronous functions.
 You will, without doubt, make a mistake like this the first time you write a JS application:

 ```javascript
 var teacher = {